Decades of DOD efforts fail to stamp out bias, extremism

 But it doesn’t currently “have the capability to conduct social media screenings,” DOD officials said in a statement.

-During last week’s press conference announcing the new guidelines on extremism Kirby also emphasized that the DOD does not screen service members’ social media posts for extremist content: “There’s no methodology in there.
+During last week’s news conference announcing the new guidelines on extremism Kirby also emphasized that the DOD does not screen service members’ social media posts for extremist content: “There’s no methodology in there.
 There’s no ability for the Department of Defense to monitor the personal social media accounts of every member of the armed forces.”
 He said when commanders are notified of problems through “various streams of reporting,” they would be expected to speak to troops to determine whether further steps were needed.

 Veteran groups and experts on hate groups said the military also needs to do more to address extremism in those separating from active duty.
 The modern white power movement was born out of the 1970s when disillusioned Vietnam War veterans began to be recruited by white power militia groups, according to research by Kathleen Belew, an assistant professor of History at the University of Chicago.